 Open Cloud by Rackspace

 Rackspace is now a cloud services firm with a variety of offerings in the Infrastructure as a Service (IaaS) market.
-Their business strategy is based on customising business solutions to meet specific company requirements, and they provide the essential supporting services to make the transition to cloud adoption as smooth as possible.
+Their business strategy is to tailor business solutions to meet the needs of each company, and they offer the necessary support services to make the move to the cloud as smooth as possible.

-Virtualized services (including HyperVisor and VMware), public cloud deployments from AWS, Azure, Google, and OpenStack, private cloud deployments, and even bare-metal servers and hybrid clouds are available through their IaaS offerings.
+Through their IaaS offerings, they provide virtualized services like HyperVisor and VMware, public cloud deployments from AWS, Azure, Google, and OpenStack, private cloud deployments, and even bare-metal servers and hybrid clouds.

-One of the things that makes things simpler for firms who join them is the fact that they provide a streamlined control panel via which solutions can be administered.
-Because of this, as well as their accompanying services, they are a more appealing alternative when contrasted to the difficult technical difficulty that comes with attempting IaaS directly.
+One of the things that makes things simpler for firms that join them is the fact that they provide a streamlined control panel via which solutions can be administered.
+Because of this, as well as their accompanying services, they are a more appealing alternative when compared to the difficult technical difficulty that comes with attempting IaaS directly.

 Visit Rackspace Cloud